Offset Charge Dependence of Measurement-Induced Transitions in Transmons

 In summary, we have directly probed the gate charge dependence of measurement-induced transitions in transmons, confirming recent theoretical predictions~\cite{Cohen2023chaos,dumas2024unified}.
-This was made possible by active stabilization of the gate charge.
+This was made possible by active \bd{gate charge calibration}.
 A key finding is that achieving quantitative agreement between experiment and theory requires accounting for higher-order harmonics of the transmon Hamiltonian.
 Additionally, our results show that the ring-up and ring-down transients influence measurement-induced state transitions.
-Our findings suggest that charge stabilization can help avoid regions that are most susceptible to unwanted multiphoton transitions, therefore enabling a path towards higher fidelity QND readout.
+Our findings \bd{demonstrate} that \bd{active charge calibration} can help avoid regions that are most susceptible to unwanted multiphoton transitions, therefore enabling a path towards higher fidelity QND readout.
 These results are broadly applicable to other nonlinear driven superconducting circuits dispersive readout, such as parametric gates and couplers, qubit reset protocols, and quantum state stabilization schemes.